sudar/Arduino-Makefile/README.md

 - When you compile for the first time, it builds all libs inside Arduino directory even if it is not needed.
 But while linking only the relevant files are linked. ([issue #29](https://github.com/sudar/Arduino-Makefile/issues/29)).
 Even Arduino IDE does the same thing though.

 If you find an issue or have an idea for a feature then log them in the [issue tracker](https://github.com/sudar/Arduino-Makefile/issues/)

+## Credits

+This makefile was originally created by [Martin Oldfield](http://mjo.tc/atelier/2009/02/arduino-cli.html) and he maintained it till v0.10.2.
+From May 2013, it is maintained by [Sudar](http://hardwarefun.com/tutorials/compiling-arduino-sketches-using-makefile)

 ## Similar works
 - It's not a derivative of this, but Alan Burlison has written a [similar thing](http://bleaklow.com/2010/06/04/a_makefile_for_arduino_sketches.html).